markteehan/file-chunk-connectors/README.md

 ## Whats the Why?
 Three reasons for streaming file transfer:

-### Faster throughput
+### Files alongside events
-Command line data senders (such as rysnc, scp, ftp, curl) operate single-threaded per file: one thread reads (for example) a 2GB file sequentially from the first to the last byte - this has not changed in decades.
-The streaming-file transfer splits the file into 1MB chunks with ten (or more) threads streaming file chunks in parallel, achieving much faster data throughput between servers, or from onprem to cloud.
-Similar to event streaming, the goal is to maximize the use of available resources and improve overall performance in data transfer operations.
-Note that although the current release supports multiple partitions, it automatically limits source (and sink) tasks to one.
-Multi-task operation will be released at a later date.
+Sometimes files accompany events: for example a modified Insurance Policy after a _claim-update_; or an image that contains a _face-recognize_.
+If the infrastructure for a claim-check pattern doesnt exist, then use these connectors to send the file alongside the event using the same Kafka cluster.

-### Fault tolerance
+### Fault tolerance for edge-uploaders
 Command line data send utilities require a reliable network: if connectivity is interrupted then data transfer must restart.
 While some utilities have improved this; in general restart-from-zero is the recovery mechanism.
 The file-chunk connectors use a streaming protocol which has sophisticated behaviour for network interruptions: including replay, infinite retry, inflight data, backoff and batch management.

 ### Expand the role of your Kafka clusters
 If your organization already uses Kafka for event-driven processing (or for logging or stream processing) then the same Kafka infrastructure can be used for streaming file transfer.
-The file chunk connectors are standard Kafka Connect plugins.
+The file chunk connectors are standard Kafka Connect plugins, enabling streaming pipeline patterns like fan-in (many uploaders to one downloader) and fan-out (downloaded files are mirrored to multiple locations simultaneously)

 ## But Kafka is not for files...
 Why not?
 There are patterns for file-send scenarios on Kafka: sometimes they can be used; sometimes not.

-### File locators, not files
+### Claim check: file locators, not files

 Locators generally require shared object storage accessible enterprise wide.
-This is common on cloud platforms, but not on-prem.
+This is common on cloud platforms, but not as common for on-premise infrastructure.

 ### Chunk the file

-File reassembly for multiple senders is hard - the Springboot/python development cost can be substantial.
+File reassembly can be hard (partitions, tasks, ordering, duplication) - the Springboot/python development cost can be substantial so the file-chunk connectors handle this complexity

 ### BLOBs